-"I am not qualified to say anything, for this is a case where the precept of "know thyself" does not apply.
-The ladies from the studies of their looking-glasses may be good judges of their own faces; but we see ours only under a mask of soap suds and the scrapings of the razor."1
+Asked by a friend, architect William Thornton, to name the best of the widely differing productions of this assorted group of artists, Jefferson replied: "I am not qualified to say any thing: for this is a case where the precept of 'Know thyself' does not apply. the ladies from the study of their looking glasses may be good judges of their own faces; but we see ours only under a mask of soap-suds and the scrapings of the razor."1

-One of the most demanding and persistent had been Gilbert Stuart, to whom Jefferson sat for three portraits.
+One of the most demanding and persistent artists had been Gilbert Stuart, to whom Jefferson sat for three portraits.
 He may have first met the greatest of the early American portraitists in London in 1786.
-Jefferson, in England to collaborate with John Adams in treaty negotiations, paid a servant at "Stewart's."
-He may have been at Stuart's residence in New Burlington Street, where the public was invited to view the artist's work in magnificently furnished rooms.
-From 1797 until the end of the century both men lived in Philadelphia, but despite this and their years of acquaintance, sittings for the first Stuart portrait of Jefferson did not take place until May 1800.
-Jefferson paid Stuart his usual fee of $100.00 before the painting had received its finishing touches, a mistake that others had made before him.
-More than twenty years were to pass before Jefferson received an oil portrait by Stuart and the result of the 1800 sitting has disappeared without a trace.
+Jefferson, in England to collaborate with John Adams in treaty negotiations, paid a servant at "Stewart's."15 He may have been at Stuart's residence in New Burlington Street, where the public was invited to view the artist's work in magnificently furnished rooms.
+From 1797 until the end of the century, both men lived in Philadelphia, but despite this and their years of acquaintance, sittings for the first Stuart portrait of Jefferson did not take place until May 1800.
+Jefferson paid Stuart his usual fee of $100.00 before the painting had received its finishing touches, a mistake that others had made before him.16 More than twenty years were to pass before Jefferson received an oil portrait by Stuart and the result of the 1800 sitting has disappeared without a trace.

-Stuart, strikingly disordered in dress and enveloped in a cloud of snuff which often caused his sitters to sneeze, would regale his sitters with "colloquial powers of the first order," as William Dunlap put it.
-Dunlap further recalled: "It is no task to sit to Stuart; his conversation rendered it a pleasure.
-One of the topics of conversation in 1805 was the painting then going on inside the remodeled Monticello.
-Stuart took his palette and oil the spot mixed up a grass-green to serve as a sample of the color Jefferson wished to paint the floor of his entrance hall.
-After producing the gouache and crayon "medallion" profile as well as the second portrait, the "Edgehill," Stuart received another $100.00 from a grateful and generous Jefferson.
-Stuart retained the oil portrait in order to have it engraved and, as the years passed, he proceeded to forget the reason for its existence and to assume its ownership in his own mind.
-Jefferson, enlisting intermediaries from a distant Monticello, did not succeed in obtaining it until 1821.
-This portrait remained in the family for over a hundred years, hanging first at Monticello and then at Edgehill, the home of Jefferson's grandson, Thomas Jefferson Randolph.
+Stuart, strikingly disordered in dress and enveloped in a cloud of snuff that often caused his sitters to sneeze, would regale his sitters with "colloquial powers of the first order," as William Dunlap put it.
+Dunlap further recalled: "It is no task to sit to Stuart; his conversation rendered it a pleasure."18 One of the topics of conversation in 1805 was the painting then going on inside the remodeled Monticello.
+Stuart took his palette and on the spot mixed up a grass-green to serve as a sample of the color Jefferson wished to paint the floor of his entrance hall.19

+After producing the gouache and crayon "medallion" profile as well as the second portrait, known as the "Edgehill," Stuart received another $100.00 from a grateful and generous Jefferson.20 Stuart retained the oil portrait in order to have it engraved and, as the years passed, he proceeded to forget the reason for its existence and to assume its ownership in his own mind.
+Jefferson, enlisting intermediaries from a distant Monticello, did not succeed in obtaining it until 1821.21 This portrait remained in the family for over a hundred years, hanging first at Monticello and then at Edgehill, the home of Jefferson's grandson, Thomas Jefferson Randolph.

 Despite its lone private ownership, the "Edgehill" portrait, through the engravings based on it, provided the image which became the most popular and enduring icon of Jefferson.
 The return, even for limited periods, of this magnificent painting to Monticello, where it will hang in the parlor, will bring the interior of the house an important step closer to its appearance during Jefferson's lifetime.
-Beyond the fact that he considered it among four of the best portraits painted of him, we shall never know Jefferson's final judgment of this work of art because he would never make a ruling in his own case: "Of the merit of these [four portraits] I am not a judge, there being nothing to which a man is so incompetent as to judge of his own likeness.
-He can see himself only by reflection, and that of necessity full-faced or nearly so."22
+Beyond the fact that he considered it among four of the best portraits painted of him, we shall never know Jefferson's final judgment of this work of art because he would never make a ruling in his own case: "[O]f the merit of these [four portraits] I am not a judge, there being nothing to which a man is so incompetent as to judge of his own likeness. he can see himself only by reflection, and that of necessity full-faced or nearly so."22